Say It With Some Aloha!

 Tropical flowers give a year around source for beautiful flower interpretations of many of our most loved wedding colors.
 Mango and tangerine, white and yellow, oranges, pinks, fuchsias, and reds.
 There are many shades of fabulous color just waiting to combine for gorgeous wedding displays and fragrant bridal bouquets.

-Tropical flowers are more expensive, perhaps, but fewer of them are needed to create a huge visual impact; and they are very long lasting.
+More expensive tropical flowers generally require fewer numbers to create a huge visual impact.
+Generally, they are very long lasting.

 Anthurium Acaule for a Valentine

-The first flower arrangement I received from my husband was a bouquet of red Anthuriums for Valentine’s Day.
-It was one that was memorable, the bright red flowers were so unusual, their shape was an interpretation of a Valentine heart in themselves, pierced through with the golden arrow of the flower pistil.
+Their shape was an interpretation of a Valentine heart in themselves, as though pierced through with the golden arrow of the flower pistil.
 That is the type of impression that tropical flowers are able to make… especially on those of us in cold, landlocked climates.

 Anthuriums are a cash crop in Hawaii.
 There are a number of varieties of Anthurium which come in several colors, mostly red to pink.
 As a cut flower they last for a long time, they can last for months in fresh water.